Polymethylsiloxane polyhydrate: Mechanism of action

 Figure 1: As a result of insufficiency of the intestinal barrier, the concentration of LPS in the blood flow of the mucous membrane increases, which leads to disruption of microcirculation and ischemia of the mucous membrane, its damage and further development of intestinal barrier insufficiency.
 Endotoxin aggression develops.

-Figure 2: The use of Enterosgel (PMS PH) reverses the course of events: the level of LPS decreases, microcirculation processes in the intestinal mucosa are restored, and so are the intestinal mucosa and the functions of the intestinal barrier (more).
+Figure 2: The use of PMSPH reverses the course of events: the level of LPS decreases, microcirculation processes in the intestinal mucosa are restored, and so are the intestinal mucosa and the functions of the intestinal barrier (more).

 Effects on the human

 PMSPH is not absorbed in the gastrointestinal tract and is excreted in an unchanged form within 12 hours.

-It binds and removes endogenous and exogenous toxic substances of various nature, including bacteria and bacterial toxins, antigens, food allergens, drugs and poisons, salts of heavy metals, alcohol, from the lumen of the gastrointestinal tract.
+It binds and removes endogenous and exogenous toxic substances, including bacteria and bacterial toxins, antigens, food allergens, drugs and poisons, salts of heavy metals, alcohol, from the lumen of the gastrointestinal tract.
 It also sorbs some metabolic products of metabolism, including excess bilirubin, urea, cholesterol, and lipid complexes, as well as metabolites responsible for the development of endogenous intoxication.

 Indications for use

 Enterosgel (PMSPH) is used in adults and children for the treatment and prevention of acute and chronic intoxications of various etiology (e.g. alcohol intoxication, botulism, mushroom poisoning) including viral and bacterial ones.

 The efficacy and safety of the drug for registered indications is continuously monitored as part of routine pharmacovigilance according to Eurasian Union and European Union (GVP) requirements.

 The results of randomized clinical trials, including double-blind placebo-controlled trials, in Russia, the CIS, Europe, etc., are evaluated.

-In the 2022 RELIEVE IBS-D randomized double blinded placebo controlled study was published in the GUT journal.
-The study confirmed safety and efficacy in treatment of Irritable bowel syndrome with diarrhea.
-Enterosgel was effective in relieving the abdominal pain, diarrhoea, bloating and urgency.
+In the 2022 RELIEVE IBS-D randomized double-blinded placebo-controlled study was published in the GUT journal.
+The study confirmed safety and efficacy in treatment of irritable bowel syndrome with diarrhea.
+Enterosgel was effective in relieving the abdominal pain, diarrhea, bloating and urgency.

 Enterosgel is included in the clinical guidelines of state and non-state medical organizations of healthcare professionals in the CIS countries.

-For example in a study in Croatia, it was used as concomitant therapy in women receiving radiotherapy and chemotherapy for pelvic cancer, and the results showed that it had an effect on the reduction of intoxication symptoms (nausea, vomiting, etc.).
+For example, in a study in Croatia, it was used as concomitant therapy in women receiving radiotherapy and chemotherapy for pelvic cancer, and the results showed that it had an effect on the reduction of intoxication symptoms (nausea, vomiting, etc.).